 While we can’t provide an exact date, we’re working hard to bring Seakeeper Ride to larger vessels!

-Seakeeper Ride is currently available for fiberglass and aluminum, stepped or non-stepped, monohull vessels up to 35 feet in length with single or double outboard, sterndrive, or inboard engine configurations.
+Seakeeper Ride is currently available for fiberglass and aluminum, stepped or non-stepped, monohull vessels up to 35 feet in length.

 A relatively flat transom surface is required for mounting Seakeeper Ride’s controllers to each side of the transom.
 Electrical components require a fixed, rigid, vertical surface to mount the software module, preferably inside a console.